 Menu and Navigation

-Think of your navigation as a roadway.
+In order to create functionality through the web design of your treatment sites, think of your navigation as a roadway.
 Imagine your website is a city and the navigation links are the roads and interstates that connects all the different neighborhoods or towns.

 A good city layout will have a huge impact on how quickly and easily people can commute from one side to the other.
 Your navigation is the same way.
 If you don’t make your site easy to navigate, then you will lose most (if not all) conversions because people won’t be able to find the answers to their problems.